jaysb29/battle/README.md

 # battle

 To access the apis, need to generate the token.
-Following is the api to generate-token
+Api to generate-token

 URL:
 	https://battles-app.herokuapp.com/api/generate-token